(Here is an except from Corporate Woman Magazine 2003 on the first humble origins of my company, ´Pyrenean Experience’). Re-edited in 2016.

 If I had known what was ahead I would probably never have started.
 But I didn’t and so I did.
 I trudged the streets of London and Madrid with a plastic bag of home-made fliers (printed with the help of Russel, my parents’ Football Pools man), and religiously ticked off each point on my activity list.
 I pitted mind, heart and sinew, wrath and tears at every obstacle I my path.

 Think creatively, laterally, diagonally, bloody-mindedly.
 Be passionate, persistent and above all – be patient.

-In summer 1999 Fred and I headed south again with a boot full of language books, tea bags and pretty cushions to run a ‘bi-cultural Spanish / English house party’ in a rental house in the Baztan Valley for four participants.
-Now I have up to 100 guests at my Pyrenean farmhouse and walk the hills with people from all around the world.
+In summer 1999 Fred, my Ford Escort, and I headed south again with a boot full of language books, tea bags and pretty cushions to run a ‘bi-cultural Spanish / English house party’ in a rental house in the Baztan Valley for four participants.
+Now I have up to 100 guests a year at my own beautiful Pyrenean farmhouse and walk the hills with people from all around the world.
 Doctors, builders, belly-dancers and ecologists – lawyers, anthropologists, cooks and farmers – who turn every evening into a wonderful meeting of minds!